telerik/xaml-docs/controls/radwebcam/features/media-information.md

 ## MediaFoundationDeviceInfo

-The __MediaFoundationDeviceInfo__ object provides information about the connected device (camera or microphone).
-This object is used by the control to read audio and video.
+The __MediaFoundationDeviceInfo__ object provides information about the connected device.
+This object is used by the control to read video.

 ## MediaFoundationVideoFormatInfo

 The __MediaFoundationVideoFormatInfo__ object provides information about the video format used by the connected camera.

-## Get Video and Audio Capture Devices
+## Get Video Capture Devices

 To get the available video capture devices (cameras), use the __RadWebCam.GetVideoCaptureDevices__ static method.